-• KICs will seek cooperation with the Enterprise Europe Network (EEN) and its Sector Groups to facilitate business-to-business cooperation, technology transfer and innovation partnerships for entrepreneurs wishing to develop their activities across the EU and beyond.
+KICs shall seek cooperation with the Enterprise Europe Network (EEN) and its Sector Groups to facilitate business-to-business cooperation, technology transfer and innovation partnerships for entrepreneurs wishing to develop their activities across the EU and beyond.
 EEN organisations will promote EIT KICs activities among their SME clients.
-The EIT will explore cooperation the mobility programmes for new entrepreneurs to improve their entrepreneurial skills.
+The EIT shall explore cooperation on the mobility programmes for new entrepreneurs to improve their entrepreneurial skills.

-4. Resources
+4. RESOURCES

 4.1.
-Budget needs
+Budget needs18

-The EIT's budget needs in the period 2021-2027 are EUR [3000] million and are based on three main components: 1) the expenditure for the existing eight KICs (reflecting that for three of them the framework partnership agreements will come to an end by 2024) and the launch of two new KICs (in 2022 and 2025); 2) the launch of a new EIT support and coordination action; and 3) administrative expenditure.
+The EIT's budget needs in the period 2021-2027 are EUR [3000] million and are based on two main components: 1) the expenditure for the existing eight KICs (reflecting that for three of them the framework partnership agreements will come to an end by 2024) and the launch of two new KICs (in 2023 and 2026); and 2) administrative expenditure.